Animals in Africa

 Springbok in Africa

-The springbok (Antidorcas marsupialis) is a small to medium-sized antelope species native to southwestern Africa.
+The springbok (Antidorcas marsupialis) is an antelope species.
 Here are key details about the springbok:

-Springboks are iconic and well-adapted herbivores that have become a symbol of the African savannas.
+springbok Springboks are iconic and well-adapted herbivores and a symbol of African savannas.

 Springbok Safari Tour Booking Safari Online